 Anything that is not categorized above is stored here.
 In this section, you may find letters of correspondence between the Chairman or Ranking Member and the executive branch or other world leaders or groups, draft amendments, or other noteworthy declarations.

-Committee Reports accompany a bill that has been reported to the full Senate for its consideration.
+Accompany a bill that has been reported to the full Senate for its consideration.
 Reports may include the legislative text of the bill, changes made by the committee during open executive sessions, and the views of committee members.

-Executive Reports accompany treaties submitted to the Senate for its advice and consent to ratification.
+Accompany treaties submitted to the Senate for its advice and consent to ratification.
 These reports include a description of the Purpose and Background of the treaty under consideration, a Summary of Key Provisions of the treaty, any necessary Implementing Legislation, any Committee Action taken relating to the treaty and Committee Comments (including any minority views), and the Text of Resolution of Advice and Consent to Ratification.

-Committee Prints take many forms and may include: draft reports and bills, legislative analyses, investigative reports, statistical materials and historical reports.
+Take many forms and may include: draft reports and bills, legislative analyses, investigative reports, statistical materials and historical reports.
 Notable types of committee prints include: the Committee Calendar, which indexes all hearings, nominations and legislation considered in a congressional session; technical descriptions of the effects of pending legislation; and the committee rules of procedure adopted each Congress.